 - Get some exercise.
 After the Thanksgiving feast, something must be done to make room for dessert!
 Make it a tradition to take a walk as a family, play a game of football outside, ride bicycles, or even do something creative like play a game of laser tag!
 A “be active together” Thanksgiving tradition makes the most of holiday time when everyone is together to have fun and create memories that last forever.

 - Make place cards for each person at the Thanksgiving meal.
 Each year have children come up with a different theme for the place cards.
 This way children get to be creative and contribute to the Thanksgiving meal as well.
 Save one place card to put into a Thanksgiving scrapbook for each year.
-Click here or here for instructions on how to make Thanksgiving-themed place cards.
+Click here for free printable place-cards or here for instructions on how to make Thanksgiving-themed place cards.

 - Celebrate family gratitude.
 Pull out old family albums and have older family members (Grandma and Granddad, for example) share what they remember about the family’s history.
 Particularly talk about specific blessings the family has received, and any important traditions that have been passed down.